Flux-switching Floquet engineering: Discussion

 Future investigations should also consider time-reversal symmetric drives with spinful particles of the form $U(T) = U_{-\alpha_1}(T_1) U_{-\alpha_2}(T_2) ...
 U_{\alpha_2}(T_2) U_{\alpha_1}(T_1)$ as these protocols are candidates for hosting nontrivial $\mathbb{Z}_2$ invariants which protect helical edge states.
-Furthermore, although nonmagnetic weak disorder is not expected to destroy the topology of the bands in this drive (as it does not destroy the topology of the static Harper-Hofstader bands), the effects of strong disorder and particle-particle interactions in the Bose-Hubbard or Fermi-Hubbard models are certainly interesting future directions to explore.
-This research was generously supported by the William and Linda Frost Fund in the Cal Poly Bailey College of Science and Mathematics.
+Furthermore, although nonmagnetic weak disorder is not expected to destroy the topology of the bands in this drive (as it does not destroy the topology of the static Harper-Hofstadter bands), the effects of strong disorder and particle-particle interactions in the Bose-Hubbard or Fermi-Hubbard models are certainly interesting future directions to explore.